Essential Design Idioms for Packages

 Packages designed with this idiom will have high cohesion and low coupling.

-The idiom also enhances maintainability because changes to the values, if necessary, need only be made in one place.
+The idiom also enhances maintainability because changes to the values, if necessary, need only be made in one place, although in this particular example, we would hope that no such changes will be made.

 Cons

 When a library package contains variable declarations, these variables comprise global data.
-In this sense global means potential visibility to multiple clients.
+In this sense, global means potential visibility to multiple clients.
 Global data should be avoided by default, because the effects of changes are potentially pervasive, throughout the entire set of clients that have visibility to it.
 In effect the developer must understand everything before changing anything.
 The introduction of new bugs is a common result.
 But if, for some compelling reason, the design really called for global data, this idiom provides the way to declare it.
+Note also that global constants are less problematic than variables because they can't be changed.

 Notes